iter8-tools/docs/docs/tutorials/load-test-http/basicusage.md

 --set connections=5
 ```

-You can also set the `duration` of the load generation period.
-Refer to the [chart's default values](../../user-guide/topics/default-values.md) for details.

 ## Payload
 Send any type of content as payload and specify the HTTP Content Type header.
 These options switch the HTTP method to POST.